psgroup02/Coursework01/README.md

 * Timesteps: According the parameter given as an input, the timestep will be updated until the simulation ends.

-* Simulation Time: it will indicate in *hh:mm:ss* as the timestep will be changed.
+* Simulation Time: it will indicate the time in format *hh:mm:ss* as the timestep will be changed.